akhoury/sails-count-middleware/readme.md

 # sails-count-middleware
-Find the count by criteria by adding an `X-Total-Count` header for all blueprints `find` calls
+While paginating, find the total count by criteria, via an added `X-Total-Count` header to all blueprints `find` requests

 # Sails version support
 It only supports __Sails 1.x__